megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 From a separate terminal, monitor AIGW Core logs.

 .. code-block:: bash
-   :caption: Change directory to ai-gatway to switch to AIGW core cluster.
+   :caption: Change directory to ai-gateway to switch to AIGW core cluster.

    cd ~/ai-gateway